 Diane Brady: We’re still in the middle of tough times right now.
 Anita, what advice do you give to people in the industry or even to individuals listening to this?

 Anita Balchandani: It would be best summarized as, we’re certainly looking forward at a recovery trajectory.
 However, let’s not forget that the recovery isn’t going to be complete even this year, right?
-So we will continue to live with the virus and
+So we will continue to live with the virus and its consequences.

 The key takeaway, if we think about the characteristics and traits of those who have been, relatively speaking, more resilient through this period, is first, it will call for speed and responsiveness, really staying tuned to where the consumer is heading, what matters, and how quickly players can respond and pivot around that.